cepthomas/MidiLib/README.md

 MidiDataFile, PatternInfo, MidiExport
 - Processes and contains a massaged version of the midi/style file contents.
 - Translates from raw file to MidiData internal representation.
-- Units are in subbeats - essentially midi ticks.
+- Units are in subs - essentially midi ticks.
 - Lots of utility and export functions too.

 ## UI